 Equity also emerges as a pivotal consideration.
 The integration of advanced robotic technologies in education risks widening the digital divide.
-Students with access to these technologies might find ways to cope with their social anxieties more effectively, whereas their less privileged peers may face compounded challenges-struggling with both social anxiety and a lack of technological resources.
-Addressing this divide requires policy interventions and strategic investments to ensure that all students can benefit from technological advancements in education, regardless of socio-economic status.
+Students accessing these technologies might find ways to cope with their social anxieties more effectively.
+In contrast, their less privileged peers may face compounded challenges-struggling with both social anxiety and a lack of technological resources.
+Addressing this divide requires policy interventions and strategic investments to ensure that all students can benefit from technological educational advancements, regardless of socio-economic status.

-In conclusion, the adoption of robotic and AI technologies in educational settings to support socially anxious students is a multifaceted development that demands nuanced exploration and critical engagement.
-While these technologies offer innovative pathways for mitigating social anxiety, they also necessitate a careful examination of their broader social impacts.
-Educators, administrators, and policymakers must navigate these complexities proactively, striving to create inclusive educational ecosystems that reconcile technological innovation with the imperative for emotional and social development-striking a balance that is crucial to the educational mission.
+In conclusion, adopting robotic and AI technologies in educational settings to support socially anxious students requires nuanced exploration and critical engagement.
+While these technologies offer innovative pathways for mitigating social anxiety, they also necessitate carefully examining their broader social impacts.
+Educators, administrators, and policymakers must navigate these complexities proactively, striving to create inclusive educational ecosystems that reconcile technological innovation with the imperative for emotional and social development-striking a balance crucial to the academic mission.